Firework advice for dog owners

 Preparing for fireworks

-If your dog is okay with fireworks, don’t take this for granted!
-It doesn’t matter if they’re a puppy or a senior dog.
-Pair up fireworks with good things (bang = treat) and still try to block out the overall intensity of the bangs.
-Sound sensitivity often develops after a particularly intense episode and can be linked to pain, hence why many dogs over six years old appear to develop a sudden onset of sound sensitivity.
-It can change very easily and it’s not uncommon for us to see a sudden reduction in tolerant to fireworks when dogs get to 2+ years of age, having appeared unphased by them as young dogs and puppies.
+It can be linked to pain, hence why many dogs over six years old appear to develop a sudden onset of sound sensitivity.
+It can change very easily and it’s not uncommon for us to see a sudden reduction in tolerance to fireworks when dogs get to 2+ years of age, having appeared unphased by them as young dogs and puppies.

-Steps to take before fireworks
+Steps to take to help your dog cope with fireworks

 • Give your dog a slightly larger meal than normal: This can have a calming effect (the big pasta dinner effect).
 Be cautious with deep-chested dogs or those who become nauseous when anxious.